dowlandaiello/ic-sandbox/README.md

 |---|---|---|---|
 | INetLang Parser / AST | inetlib | AST representing programs and expressions written in interaction calculus.<br>Comes with a parser written with Chumsky. | src/lib.rs |
 | INetLang Interpreter | icc | Interpreter and REPL for reducing interaction calculus programs given a rule set.<br>Includes a dev repl with expression and net debugging capabilities. | src/main.rs |

+## Current Limitations

+This project is still very bleeding edge, and needs to be refactored significantly.
+Test coverage needs to be improved, and more examples need to be tried.